Building Financial Capability

 We will build financial capability by helping those who want to take control of their finances and their futures to make the most of their money.

-As a leading learning organisation, we’ve announced our following commitments to:
+As a leading learning organisation we have committed to:

 - Help 2m additional customers to start saving by 2023

-- Extend our Digital Apprenticeship Programme across the UK
+- Extend our Social Mobility Apprenticeship Programme across the UK

 How we put learning into action

-- Saving - we’ve helped over 255k customers to start saving this year.
+- Saving - we’ve helped over 470k additional customers to start saving in 2021.
 More about our Savings

-- Digital Apprenticeship Programme – is expanding to include London, Edinburgh and Manchester.
+- Social Mobility Apprenticeship Programme - has expanded to include London, Edinburgh, Manchester, Bristol and Birmingham.
 We give new candidates from under-represented backgrounds the opportunity to develop future skills and capabilities.
 An example of some of our digital apprenticeships in the Programme.

 - Expertise – we maintain our professional membership with the Chartered Banker Institute and our colleagues meet annual CPD requirements.
-The Chartered Banker Institute is the UK’s only and world’s oldest professional body for banking.
+The Chartered Banker Institute is the largest professional body for bankers in the UK.
 More about our Accreditations